-Betty Catroux – former Chanel model, fashion icon, and muse of Yves Saint Laurent.
-Come March, the Musee Yves Saint Laurent Paris will house a special exhibition with pieces displayed from a donation by Catroux herself.
+First launched in March, the exhibition displays an immense donation by Catroux herself.
 With 180 haute couture and 138 pieces from the fashion house’s ready-to-wear line Yves Saint Laurent Rive Gauche, this is the biggest donation the museum has ever received.

 Riding on that, creative director Anthony Vaccarello has curated the collection to not only feature the unique pieces from Catroux’s personal collection, but also pieces that reflect the crossroad between her and the house of Saint Laurent.

 Apart from exclusive runway prototypes of haute couture pieces, the exhibition will also house pieces from the first ready-to-wear collection by Saint Laurent himself – the Yves Saint Laurent Rive Gauche line.